US keywords

 Data sources

 - US Senate Committee on Commerce, Science, & Transportation (October 9, 2024): This group released a report (pdf) and press release on projects supported by the US National Science Foundation (NSF).
 It lists the keywords used in its search in different areas.
-Whether the listed words are used in this report is indicated under the “Senate CST Status”, “Senate CST Social Justice”, “Senate CST Gender”, “Senate CST Race”, and “Senate CST Enviro Justice” column headings.
+Whether the listed words are used in this report is indicated under the Senate CST Status, Senate CST Social Justice, Senate CST Gender, Senate CST Race, and Senate CST Enviro Justice column headings.

 - US Senate Health, Education, Labor, and Pensions Committee (February 2, 2026): a minority staff report from this committee stated that “According to interviews with NIH staff, NIH is using a list of banned words to determine which research receives extra scrutiny and is eligible for continued funding” and included those words as an appendix.
-Words used are indicated in the “Senate HELP” column.
+Words used are indicated in the Senate HELP column.

 - ACLS-AHA-MLA Lawsuit (March 6, 2026): The American Council of Learned Societies (ACLS), the American Historical Association (AHA), and the Modern Language Association (MLA) filed a motion for a summary judgment in their case to restore terminated grants awarded to schools, libraries, and community organizations by the National Endowment for the Humanities (NEH).
 The motion included discovery documents that described the keywords used by DOGE staff to identify grants to potentially cancel (exhibit 9).
-Words used are indicated under the “NEH Lawsuit” column.
+Words used are indicated under the NEH Lawsuit column.
 Note that beyond keywords, DOGE staff also submitted grants to ChatGPT with the prompt “Does the following relate at all to DEI?
 Respond factually in less than 120 characters.
 Begin with ‘Yes.’ or ‘No.’ followed by a brief explanation.
-Do not use ‘this initiative’ or ‘this description’ in your response.” so the keywords in the spreadsheet are not the only source of information used by DOGE.
+Do not use ‘this initiative’ or ‘this description’ in your response” so the keywords in the spreadsheet are not the only source of information used by DOGE.
+The mass termination of the grants was recently “DECLARED unlawful, unconstitutional, ultra vires, and without legal effect” in a ruling in the US District Court of the Southern District of New York.

 - New York Times compilation (March 7, 2025): Reporters Karen Yourish, Annie Daniel, Saurabh Datar, Isaac White, and Lazaro Gamio reported that “agencies have flagged hundreds of words to limit or avoid, according to a compilation of government documents.”
-Words used according to that article are listed under the “NYT Website Removal” column.
+Words used according to that article are listed under the NYT Article column.

 Table of keywords

 Type in the search box to filter to only those that contain that word; swipe to see more columns.
+The Count column is the total of the number of times that keyword is used across all the data sources.

 Downloads